What is a brute force attack?

 Brute force attacks in their most basic form iterate through every possible combination of characters until a password or encryption key is identified.
 More advanced versions attempt to get a faster match by starting with simple and commonly used passwords from a file and then resorting to an exhaustive search.
 Automated tools help speed up this process by generating and testing thousands of combinations per second.

 Simple and easy-to-guess passwords are quickly discovered, while longer, more complicated passwords are time-consuming and resource-intensive.
-However, if the targeted system has no mechanism to detect or block repeated failed login attempts, the attacks can continue indefinitely, increasing the hacker’s chances of eventually finding the correct combination.
+However, if the targeted system has no mechanism to detect or block repeated failed login attempts, the attacks can continue indefinitely, increasing the hacker’s chances of eventually finding the correct password.

 These attacks go far beyond traditional login pages.
 They can target cloud service APIs using automated scripts to repeatedly guess API keys or credentials.
 They can also be used to guess database login credentials or even cloud admin accounts, giving attackers in-depth access to cloud infrastructure.